fredgibbs/fredgibbs.github.io/tutorials/qgis/making-a-map-with-qgis.md

 Let's start making a map!
 Just for kicks, let's find a map of all the counties in the US.
 The first step in making any map is to find the data you need.
 One of the most common formats for GIS data is called a shapefile.
 If interested, you can [read more about the standard](http://www.digitalpreservation.gov/formats/fdd/fdd000280.shtml).

 There are many places for finding GIS data online, but one important repository to keep on your radar is census.gov.
 You should spend a few minutes exploring the kinds of data you can find there.
 You can find county data [on this census.gov page](https://www.census.gov/geo/maps-data/data/tiger-line.html).
 Towards the middle of the page, click 'Download', then 'Web Interface', then select the layer type (the dropdown menu) 'Counties (and equivalent)'.
 Click the 'Submit' button, then click 'Download national file'.
 The file "tl\_2015\_us\_county.zip" should save into your specified downloads directory (it's about 70MB).
-If you get stuck, you can [download the file here](/extras/qgis/tl_2015_us_county.zip).
+If you get stuck, you can [download the file here](/extras/qgis/tl_2015_us_county.zip).Depending on how your computer is set up, you may have to double click on the downloaded file to unzip it.

-After you double click on the file to unzip it, you'll notice that you actually get a directory full of files.
-This is quite common way of packaging shapefiles (since they come with a number of auxillary files).
-Since we're going to start acquiring and generating a set of files and directories, now is a good time to create a new directory somewhere on your hard drive to keep everything organized, ideally a high-level directory that's easy to get to (like your Documents folder or equivalent; you can always move it later).
+You'll notice that you actually get a folder full of files rather than a single file.
+This is quite common way of packaging shapefiles (since they come with a number of auxillary but necessary files).
+Since we're going to start acquiring and generating a set of files and folders/directories, now is a good time to create a new folder somewhere on your hard drive to keep everything organized, ideally a high-level location that's easy to get to (like your Documents folder or equivalent; you can always move it later).
 You should put your county map directory in there.

 ## Add Some Data to the Map